riga/cms-hlt-parser/README.md

 > `> law run hltp.GetMenusInData [parameters]`

 Uses `brilcalc trg` to obtain all trigger menus used for data-taking and maps them to the runs the menus they were used in.
-The ouptut is a dictionary `menu_name -> {menu_id, runs}`.
+The output is a dictionary `menu_name -> {menu_id, runs}`.

 Parameters: